pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

  ```

  ### Get the OCP 4.7 installation software
- 1. Go to the Infrastructure Provider page on the Red Hat OpenShift Cluster Manager site and login -> https://cloud.redhat.com/openshift/install
+ 1. Login to Red HatGo to the Infrastructure Provider page on the Red Hat OpenShift Cluster Manager site and login -> https://cloud.redhat.com/openshift/install

  2. After you logon, chose the vSphere tile